-Roses of Picardy a melody well-known world wide, emerged during the first world war.
+Roses of Picardy a melody well-known worldwide, emerged during the first world war.

 It was composed by M. Haydn Wood.

 According to the legend, the song tells the story of the meeting a British soldier and a woman native of Picardy region.
-Music was composed by M. Haydn Wood in 1916 and the lyrics were written by an English lawer: M. Frederic Edward Weatherly.
+Music was composed by M. Haydn Wood in 1916 and the lyrics were written by an English lawyer: M. Frederic Edward Weatherly.

 A flower was designed also by a famous Englishmen: Mr. David AUSTIN in 2004.
-This is a rose, pink red with yellow stamens.
+This is a rose, pink-red with yellow stamens.
 It was baptized at the Valloires gardens by the Duchess of Gloucester for the centenary of the Entente Cordiale.

 The sweetbriar is a wild rose, with an ancient origin.
 There are several varieties in the world.
-The english term “sweetbriar” would be a distortion of the French word "bruyère" (cousin shrub of rose hips).
+The English term “sweetbriar” would be a distortion of the French word "bruyère" (cousin shrub of rose hips).

 Rose of Picardy